jldesign/hello-world/README.md

 05/31/22: Journey log, how the fuck does code server work with git.

-It si s time to get back into github.
+It is time to get back into github.
 This is gonna make our worlds better.